tlgoodnight/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 	This is a basic template and generic app that uses the Console.

 <h4>ConsoleApp2</h4>
 	This basic Console application uses various math calculations and casting.

+<h4>ConsoleApp6</h4>
+	This basic console app was a challenge to practice the basics of a while and a do/while loop with boolean statements.

 <h4>Daily Report Assignment</h4>
 	In this assignment the task was to create a Console app that asked basic questions and casted them to other data types if needed.